ambiot/ambd_sdk/project/realtek_amebaD_va0_example/example_sources/USI_SPI/raw/usi_spi_dual_dma_mode/usi_spi_dual_slave_trx_in_dma_mode/readme.txt

     master's CS   (PA_28) connect to slave's CS  (PA_28)

 After boot up, the slave will send data to slave and receive date from slave.
 Results will be displayed on LOG_OUT.

+Note:
+1. for dma mode, both CPU and dma have access to usi spi buffer.
+Start address of usi spi buffer should be 32-byte aligned and size of usi spi buffer should be multiple of 32 byte.